shailendrakumaromkar/XBorgTestAssignment/README.md

 ## Submission Documentation...

-I will be honest here, I didn't get opportunity to work or write tests in Nest JS using Monorepo,
+I will be honest here, I didn't get the opportunity to work or write tests in Nest JS using Monorepo,
-I could have used Chatgpt, Github Copilot in writing and submitting this assignment, but that's not the correct way.
+I could have used ChatGPT, GitHub Copilot in writing and submitting this assignment, but that's not the correct way.

 But I am very strong in API testing, especially in e2e testing